vuepress-theme-hope/vuepress-theme-hope/docs/sitemap/src/guide.md

 icon: creative
 ---

-This plugin will automatically generate a Sitemap for your website.
+This plugin will automatically generate a Sitemap for your site.
 In order for the plugin to work properly, you need to pass the deployed domain name to the `domain` option of the plugin.

 The plugin will automatically generate the last update time of the page based on the Git timestamp of the page, and will also declare the alternative version link of the page in other languages ​​according to the locales config.

 ## Control Sitemap Link

-By default, all website links except 404 page will be added to the Sitemap.
+By default, all site links except 404 page will be added to the Sitemap.

-If you want to add other pages to the Sitemap outside of the VuePress project page, please turn them into an array and pass to the `urls` plugin option.
+To add other pages to the Sitemap outside of the VuePress project page, please turn them into an array and pass to the `urls` plugin option.

-If you don't want certain pages to appear in the sitemap, you can turn them into an array and pass them to the `exclude` plugin option, or set `feed.exclude` to `true` in the frontmatter of the corresponding page.
+If you don’t want certain pages to appear in the sitemap, you can turn them into an array and pass them to the `exclude` plugin option, or set `feed.exclude` to `true` in the frontmatter of the corresponding page.

 You can also control the output link through the `outFile` option of the plugin.
 The default output directory is `sitemap.xml`.

 ## Change frequency

 The default update cycle of the page is `daily` (every day).
-If you want to modify the entire page cycle, please set `changefreq` in the plugin options.
+To modify the entire page cycle, please set `changefreq` in the plugin options.
 You can also set `feed.changefreq` in the frontmatter of the page.
 Note that page has a higher priority.

 The legal frequencies are: